Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

-The level of security and trust in OSS is further highlighted through its adoption and use among cybersecurity agencies, such as the House of Cybersecurity in Luxembourg~\citep{luxhousecybersecurity2023open} and the National Agency for the Security of Information Systems (Agence nationale de la sécurité des systèmes d'information – ANSSI) in France~\citep{anssi2023opensource}.
+The level of security and trust in OSS is further highlighted through its adoption and use among cybersecurity agencies, such as the House of Cybersecurity in Luxembourg~\cite{luxhousecybersecurity2023open} and the National Agency for the Security of Information Systems (Agence nationale de la sécurité des systèmes d'information – ANSSI) in France~\cite{anssi2023opensource}.
 Both actively (re)use OSS and participate in the collaborative development of several tools.
-ANSSI also has an explicit and diverse approach to promoting and contributing to the sustainability of several core OSS projects of both internal and national interest.
+ANSSI also has an explicit, diverse approach to promoting and supporting the sustainability of several core OSS projects of both internal and national interest.

-In Japan, the government has established a software security task force, assuming private sector use of OSS~\citep{japanministry2022collection}.
+In Japan, the government has established a software security task force to address private-sector use of OSS~\cite{japanministry2022collection}.
 It has published guidelines for appropriate software management methods and responses to vulnerabilities and license issues.